Danbog32/Estonian-Client-Side-ASR/README.md

 - **Local Speech Recognition:** Processes audio directly in the browser without sending data to any server.
 - **Multi-Device Support:** Optionally, one computer can capture and recognize speech while sending the recognized text to other devices connected to the same session (see Settings).
-- **Chrome Compatibility:** The application is designed to work exclusively in Google Chrome for optimal performance.
+- **Compatibility:** You can use Eesti ASR with any of your favorite modern web browsers, including Chrome, Firefox, Edge, and Safari.
+The application is designed to work seamlessly across different operating systems and devices, so you can access speech recognition features whether you're on a desktop, laptop, tablet, or smartphone.
 - **Optimized Microphone Use:** For best results, it is recommended to use a microphone placed close to your mouth.
 Note that due to the small size of the browser-based model, performance may decrease in very noisy, spontaneous, or multi-speaker environments.

 ## App Info